scbedd/service-repo-generator/README.md

 **NOTE**: The `repo_configuration.json` MUST exist at the root of the repo for the automation to work correctly.

+There are example repo configurations present in the `example_repo_configurations` folder.

 # Example Valid Repo Configuraition
 ```